liferay/liferay-docs/en/user/articles-dxp/120-search/13-result-rankings.markdown

 ## Creating and Managing Result Rankings

 To manipulate result rankings, create a new _Alias_ containing the keywords/search terms you want to intercept.
-A search is performed, and the matching results are shown (you can also do a separate search if you want to grab results that haven't even been returned during a natural search for the alias keywords).
+Perform a search to get results (you can also do a separate search if you want to grab results that haven't even been returned during a natural search for the alias keywords).
 Once you have the results, choose to pin, hide, re-order, or add results as you please.

 To create a new Result Rankings Alias: